alex-isv/solutions-engineering/Nvidia/Nvidia_GPU-Operator_in_SUSE-Rancher_stack/Installing_Nvidia_GPU-Operator_in_SLE_based_RKE2_cluster.md

 sudo zypper install -y kernel-<variant>-devel=<version>
 ````

-6.Proceed to install the driver using the cuda-drivers meta-package.
+6. Proceed to install the driver using the cuda-drivers meta-package.
 ````
 sudo zypper install -y cuda-drivers
 ````
-7.On SUSE systems, add the user to the video group.
+7. On SUSE systems, add the user to the video group.
  ````
 sudo usermod -a -G video <username>
 ````

-8.A reboot of the system may be required to verify that the NVIDIA driver modules are loaded and the devices visible under /dev.
+8. A reboot of the system may be required to verify that the NVIDIA driver modules are loaded and the devices visible under /dev.
 ````
 sudo reboot
 ````